pantheon-systems/documentation/source/content/composer.md

 ## Custom Upstream Workflow

-It is possible to preserve the functionality of Pantheon's One-click updates in the Site Dashboard for Composer managed sites created from a [Custom Upstream](/custom-upstream), however its use case is quite narrow.
+It is possible to preserve the functionality of Pantheon's One-click updates in the Site Dashboard for Composer-managed sites created from a [Custom Upstream](/custom-upstream), however its use case is quite narrow.

 A Custom Upstream based off Pantheon's example repositories would need to commit all dependencies.
 Updates via Composer would only happen at the Custom Upstream repository level by a single repository maintainer.
 Those updates would then trickle down to sites created from the Custom Upstream as One-click updates in the Pantheon Site Dashboard.